SuperLuckyCat/PageRank_iterative/README.md

 # PageRank_simple
-<p>This PageRank program was written for a graduate course in Realtime and Big Data.
+<p>This PageRank program was written for a graduate course in Realtime and Big Data Analysis.
 It is meant to test basic input with a known format that consists of characters and doubles, specifically:</p>
 <ul>
 <li>A C F 0.166667</li>
 <li>B D E F 0.166667</li>